Mavirk4c/Mavirk4c/README.md

 #### - 👋 Hi, I’m @Mavirk4c
 #### - 👀 I’m interested in:
-  * learn to code to build own projects and become a good programmer / software engineer
-  * find a job as a front-end / Web developer
   * sports (Volleyball, Badminton)
 #### - 🌱 I’m currently learning:
 * JAVA and Web Development